Find flights

 Thai AirAsia, like many low-cost carriers, is a point-to-point airline.
 This means that by default, it sells direct itineraries and not connecting ones.

 However, in some cases, you may be able to purchase a connecting flight.
-During the book process, you’ll see the phrase “Fly-Thru,” which indicates that you’ll be able to fly the entire journey without collection or re-checking bags, as well as without having to exit the sterile area and re-clear security.
+During the booking process, you’ll see the phrase “Fly-Thru,” which indicates that your baggage will be checked through to your final destination.
+On international-to-international connections, you won’t need to clear immigration at transit hubs like Kuala Lumpur (KUL) or Don Mueang (DMK).

-This service is offered both on domestic Thai trips (for example, if you’re flying from Chiang Rai to Phuket via Bangkok), as well as limited flights to other destinations within and beyond Southeast Asia.
+This service is offered both on domestic Thai trips (for example, if you’re flying from Chiang Rai to Phuket via Bangkok, or Bangkok to Nakhon Si Thammarat), as well as a wide network of international routes connecting through hubs in Kuala Lumpur and Bangkok.

 Sometimes, when booking an international AirAsia flight to or from Bangkok, you’ll notice that the code is not “FD.”
 This reflects that another AirAsia subsidiary operates the flight.
-For flights to and from Kuala Lumpur (KUL), this is usually AirAsia (AK), for example.
+For example, flights to and from Kuala Lumpur (KUL) may be operated by AirAsia (AK).

 While this distinction won’t have a major impact on your inflight experience, the different code can trip people up sometimes, so be mindful of it.